School Board Policy 524 -

 B. Students who are permitted to bring their own electronic devices to school will comply with school-specific guidelines for the use of personal electronic devices in school.

-VIII.
+IX.
 No Expectation of Privacy

 A. By authorizing use of district electronic technologies, the school district does not relinquish control over materials stored or transmitted on district electronic technologies files.
 Users should expect no privacy in the contents of files on district electronic technologies.